 Dr Alys Megan Longley

 Alys Longley's research foci include practice-led research, performance writing, interdisciplinary projects, art and ecology, ethnography, narrative research, somatic education methods and inclusive dance education.
 Her key area of expertise is in the relationship between performance writing and practice-led research.
 Her key teaching/ supervision areas are in dance writing, research methodologies, practice-led research and applied research practice.
-Alys has recently published in the Journal of Dance and Somatic Practices (U.K), Symbolic Interactionism (U.S), Qualitative Inquiry (US), Emotion, Space, Society (UK), Writings on Dance (Australia), Text and Performance Quarterly (US) and HyperRhiz (US).
+Alys has recently published in Text and Performance Quarterly (US); Choreographic Practices (UK); Journal of Dance and Somatic Practices (U.K), Symbolic Interactionism (U.S), Qualitative Inquiry (US), Emotion, Space, Society (UK), Writings on Dance (Australia), Text and Performance Quarterly (US) and HyperRhiz (US).
 Alys's books The Foreign Language of Motion (2014) and Radio Strainer (2016) are published by Winchester University Press (UK).
+Alys has recently co-edited Undisciplining Dance (2018) with Associate Professor Carol Brown.

 Research | Current